-are in the same group, since $\proc_0$ cannot read $c_2$.
+are in the same group, since $\proc_0$ cannot read $x_2$.
 This implies that if $t_1$ is included in the set of transitions of a distributed program, then so should be $t_2$.
-Otherwise, execution of $t_1$ by $\proc_0$ depends on the value of $c_2$, which, of course, $\proc_0$ cannot read.
+Otherwise, execution of $t_1$ by $\proc_0$ will depend on the value of $x_2$, which, of course, $\proc_0$ cannot read.

 \begin{definition} A {\em computation} of $\sys = \langle \Pi_\sys, T_\sys\rangle$ is an infinite sequence of states $\overline{s} = s_0s_1\cdots$, such that: (1) for all $i \geq 0$, we have $(s_i, s_{i+1}) \in T_\sys$, and (2) if a computation reaches a state $s_i$, from where there is no state $\mathfrak{s} \neq s_i$, such that $(s_i,\mathfrak{s}) \in T_\sys$, then the computation stutters at $s_i$ indefinitely.
 Such a computation is called a {\em terminating computation}.